long2ice/synch/README.md

 ### Produce

-Listen all MySQL binlog and produce to kafka.
+Listen all MySQL binlog and produce to broker.

 ```shell
 > mysql2ch produce